 The University of Miami School of Law has one of the largest number of faculty members who teach or do scholarly research in the area of international and foreign law of any American law school.
 Only international law, comparative law and closely related subjects are listed under teaching below.
 However, every Miami Law Professor also teaches domestic law subject.
 Additional courses are taught by local attorneys with specialized international expertise, and by distinguished visiting foreign scholars.

-Jan Paulsson is the holder of the Michael Klein Distinguished Scholar Chair and the chair of the Specialization in International Arbitration.
+Jan Paulsson is the holder of the Michael Klein Distinguished Scholar Chair and the chair of the White & Case International Arbitration LL.M.
+Program.
 He is a graduate of Harvard University and Yale Law School and holds a Diplome d'études supérieures spécialisées from the University of Paris.
-His many scholarly publications include Denial of Justice in International Arbitration and The Idea of Arbitration (forthcoming).
+His many scholarly publications include Denial of Justice in International Arbitration and The Idea of Arbitration.
 He has served as counsel or arbitrator in over 500 arbitrations in Europe, Asia, the United States and Africa.
 He has also acted before a great variety of international tribunals including the International Court of Justice and is currently also the president of both the London Court of International Arbitration and the World Bank Administrative Tribunal.
-Professor Paulsson is the director of the Law School's newly established institute for international arbitration.

 Keith S. Rosenn is Chair of the LL.M. in specializations in U.S. and Transnational Law for Foreign Lawyers, and Inter-American Law.
 Professor Rosenn, who received his law degree from Yale, is a leading expert on Latin American law generally, and especially Brazilian law.
 For his contributions to mutual understanding of law between the U.S. and Latin America, Professor Rosenn received the Order of Congress of Colombia in the Degree of Caballero.
 He teaches Comparative Law, Latin American Law, and Doing Business in Latin America.